robysf/Coursera_Getting_Cleaning_Data/README.md

 ## Write out the resulting data to a text file

 I used write.table() to save this final dataset to a file called "tidydata.txt" *(line 154 in run_analysis.R)*.

+## Codebook

+The codebook with simple variable descriptions is included in a separate markdown file within this repository.